eam-experiments/EMNIST/README.md

     ```shell
     $ ./select_imgs.sh 4 stage_id_exp_10.txt
     ```
-    produces a grid of images similar to the one in Figure 6 of the paper, assuming an appropriate selection of images within the argument file ``stage_id_exp_10.txt``.
+    produces a grid of images similar to the one in Figure 9 of the paper, assuming an appropriate selection of images within the argument file ``stage_id_exp_10.txt``.

     A third argument may be provided with the pattern ``occ_nnn`` for experiments 5 through 8, or ``bar_mmm``, for experiments 9 and 10, where ``nnn`` is the occlusion percentage and ``mmm`` is the chosen bar type.
 For example,

     ```shell
     $ ./select_imgs.sh 6 stage_id_exp_10.txt occ_050
     ```
-    produces a grid of images similar to the one in Figure 9 (a) of the paper, assuming an appropriate selection of images.
+    produces a grid of images similar to the one in Figure 12 (a) of the paper, assuming an appropriate selection of images.

     Given a third argument, a fourth one may be also included with the pattern ``tol_ppp``, where ``ppp`` is the number of allowed failing features by an AMR when recognizing an image.
 For example,

     ```shell
     $ ./select_imgs.sh 10 stage_id_exp_10_random.txt bar_001 tol_002
     ```
-    produces a grid of images similar to the one in Figure 10 (c) of the paper, assuming an appropriate selection of images.
+    produces a grid of images similar to the one in Figure 13 (c) of the paper, assuming an appropriate selection of images.

     For the last example, the grid is saved in the file path ``runs/images/010/stage_id_exp_10-bar_001-tol_002/all.png``.
 Such path is formed by the prefix ``runs/images/``, followed by the experiment number ``010``, the text file name ``stage_id_exp_10``, the two optional patterns ``bar_001`` and ``tol_002``, which may be empty if the third and fourth script arguments are missing, and finally the predefined image name ``all.png``.
-All file paths of the grid of images generated by running the previous script are formed in an analogous way.
+All file paths of the grids of images generated by different executions of the previous script are formed in an analogous way.

 ## License